ITurres/O.P-Project/README.md

 all in all, has gone okay. ill see later how my html file will react with the css styling (might need to do some changes though).
 ~~~~~~~~~

+06/04/2022

+Today is the day to start with the Css file, it is already linked to the html file, so lets begin

+~ I will first add general properties (*) to the page, such as box sizing - padding and margin.-